Time Course of EMG/NCS Findings

 Last modified on Thursday, January 25 2007.

-Sadly, you suffer from onychomycosis.
-Your untrustworthy surgeon recommends general anesthesia for a really intense cleaning of the toenails.
+Sadly, you suffer from anal warts.
+Your brilliant but misunderstood surgeon recommends general anesthesia for a surgical resection of the warts.

 When you awaken, he proudly announces, "Congratulations!
-I have successfully severed your medial cord of your brachial plexus!"
+I have successfully severed your lateral cord of your brachial plexus!"

 This question was created on January 16, 2007 by .